writingteacher/who-working/docs/api/shifts-resources.md

 ## Operations

 The `shifts` resource supports these operations.
+Resources with an **Endpoint** description provide the endpoint but do not have a full set of instructions.

 ### READ (GET)